Authorities ID four men fatally shot within 38 hours along busy Minneapolis streets

 According to the Hennepin County Medical Examiner's Office:

-Shortly after 9 p.m. on Aug.
+Shortly after 9 p.m.
+Aug.
 7, 31-year-old Prince S. Hinton was shot in the abdomen while outside the Winner gas station in the 600 block of West Broadway.
-Hinton, of Plymouth, died later that night at North Memorial Health Hospital.
+Hinton, of Plymouth, died that night at North Memorial Health Hospital in Robbinsdale.

-About 5 p.m. on Aug.
-8, 50-year-old Carl L. Putmon Jr., of Minneapolis, was shot multiple times at the intersection of E. Lake Street and S. 12th Avenue.
+About 5 p.m. the next day, 50-year-old Carl L. Putmon Jr., of Minneapolis, was shot multiple times at the intersection of E. Lake Street and S. 12th Avenue.
 Putmon died less than an hour later at HCMC.

-About 7:50 that same night, 25-year-old Darryl R. Wells Jr., of Minneapolis, was hit multiple times by gunfire while outside the Skyline Market in the 1800 block of Glenwood Avenue.
-Wells fled on foot as the suspect continued shooting.
+About 7:50 that same night, 25-year-old Darryl R. Wells Jr. of Minneapolis was hit multiple times by gunfire outside the Skyline Market in the 1800 block of Glenwood Avenue.
+Wells ran as the suspect continued shooting.
 He also died that night at HCMC.